 Suddenly both trainers and participants find themselves unable to travel or even stuck at home entirely.
 Luckily, we’ve come prepared: we’re thrilled to introduce Gladwell Academy’s Remote Classrooms!
 With adapted content and pacing to allow digital delivery of our courses in SAFe (private only) in Agile Scrum and Kanban and information management (both private and open), your professional learning journey is continues fully adapted to digital interaction!

 Tried and true platforms

-Our instructors at Gladwell Academy have embraced platforms such as Zoom, Teams, and WebEx to allow for remote content delivery and lively discussions.
-We have a minor preference for Zoom as it currently offers the highest quality sound and images, but we can adapt to any application landscape.
+Our instructors at Gladwell Academy have embraced platforms such as Teams, and WebEx to allow for remote content delivery and lively discussions.
+We have a preference for Microsoft Teams as it currently offers the highest quality sound and images, but we can adapt to any application landscape.
 We also use Mural as well as both Google Drive and OneDrive.

 Remote classes: what have we learned?

 When conducting remote classes, our instructors apply a wide range of techniques and strategies to bridge the physical distance.
 Here’s a few learnings we picked up.

 - Group involvement leans heavily on seeing each other’s faces.
 We ask our students to keep their video feeds on, and with great results.
 Seeing is engaging!